ilastik/ilastik.github.io/documentation/counting/counting.md

 <a id="sec_algorithms">&nbsp;</a>
 ## The Algorithms
-**Two different regression algorithms** are currently supported by the Counting workflow depending on the availability of CPLEX on the machine where ilastik is installed.
-We expose the most important and well-known parameters for our algorithms to the advanced user, details are given below.
+**Two different regression algorithms** are currently supported by the Density Counting workflow depending on the availability of CPLEX (or GUROBI) on the machine where ilastik is installed.
+Note that for copyright reason we cannot provide the license (free for academic use) to this software that can be installed separately following this procedure **LINKME**.

+The most important parameters for our algorithms can be set by an advanced user with the menu on the left, details are given below.

 <a id="sec_rf">&nbsp;</a>
 ### Random Forest